AngleSharp/AngleSharp.Css/.github/CONTRIBUTING.md

 1. If no issue already exists for the work you'll be doing, create one to document the problem(s) being solved and self-assign.
 2. Otherwise please let us know that you are working on the problem.
 Regular status updates (e.g. "still in progress", "no time anymore", "practically done", "pull request issued") are highly welcome.
-3. Create a new branch—please don't work in the `master` branch directly.
+3. Create a new branch—please don't work in the `main` branch directly.
 It is reserved for releases.
 We recommend naming the branch to match the issue being addressed (`feature/#777` or `issue-777`).
 4. Add failing tests for the change you want to make.
 Tests are crucial and should be taken from W3C (or other specification).
 5. Fix stuff.
 Always go from edge case to edge case.
 6. All tests should pass now.
 Also your new implementation should not break existing tests.